MoonPoet/xaprb-src/content/blog/2015/creating-high-performance-mysql-new-website.md

 website to modernize it.
 I am impressed at how easy it is these days to get a great little brochure site hosted.
 It used to be a lot more work.
 I used a variety of tools and services to do this and decided to share this for people who are interested.
-Hopefully you'll add comments and point me towards more tools and tips to make these things even easier for me in the future!
+Hopefully you'll point me towards more tools and tips to make these things even easier for me in the future!

 <!--more-->